Support after suicide matters.

-We aren’t taught how to navigate grief, or how to support others (adults or children) when they are struggling to cope with the unimaginable.
+We aren’t taught how to navigate suicide grief, or how to support others (adults or children) when they are struggling to cope with the unimaginable.

 I believe most people genuinely care and want to support those around them, yet they rarely know how.
 Support can become awkward, avoidant, overwhelming, or unintentionally unhelpful.